MrKsey/antizapret-proxy-pac/README.md

 # antizapret-proxy-pac

-Modified Proxy Auto Configuration (PAC) file from antizapret.prostovpn.org with redirect to your own local or remote proxy.
+Modified Proxy Auto Configuration (PAC) files from antizapret.prostovpn.org with redirect to your own local or remote proxy.
 PAC files are constantly updated automatically.

 Permanent links: